-For over 22 years Blue Donkey has been providing outsourced telemarketing for corporates and small companies alike.
-We’re small enough to have a model of excellence in the way we design and create campaigns, but big enough and experienced enough to have well-resourced technology infrastructure delivering reliable and granular metrics for every dial or keystroke.
+For over 22 years Blue Donkey has been providing outsourced telemarketing for corporates and small businesses alike.
+We’re small enough to have a boutique model of excellence in the way we design and create campaigns, but big enough and experienced enough to have a well-resourced technology infrastructure, delivering reliable and granular metrics, for every dial or keystroke.
 Output is measurable and reportable right down to the last few seconds of a client’s project, and we invest heavily in quality management and monitoring systems, as well as sophisticated training functions to sustain our intelligent callers.